-The Server Certificates are issued on the basis of a request signed by the card applicant/certificate manager with an electronic signature:
+The Server Certificates are issued on the basis of a request signed by the applicant/certificate manager with an electronic signature:

-- The card applicant/certificate manager sends the UZI register an email containing the completed application form.
-The card applicant/certificate manager signs this email with a qualified non-repudiation certificate (as on the UZI card for care providers and named employees). - The employee of the UZI register checks the submitted details and carries out validity checks on the electronic signature.
-After carrying out the checks and recording the details, instructions are issued to produce the server certificate. - After the certificate has been produced, the UZI register sends the certificate by email to the applicant/certificate manager.
-The UZI register also sends a withdrawal code to the subscriber's correspondence address for the attention of the applicant/certificate manager.
+- The applicant/certificate manager signs the PDF application form with a qualified non-repudiation certificate (as on the UZI card for care providers and named employees). Ór; - The applicant/certificate manager sends the UZI register an email containing the completed application form.
+The applicant/certificate manager signs this email with a qualified non-repudiation certificate (as on the UZI card for care providers and named employees).

+• The employee of the UZI register checks the submitted details and carries out validity checks on the electronic signature.
+After carrying out the checks and recording the details, instructions are issued to produce the server certificate.